 Hence, we can use $\times,\uplus,\compl$-circuits to show the tractability of~$\prob$.
 We say that such a circuit \emph{captures the $n$-th slice of a language}~$L$ by the obvious generalization of the definition of \cref{sec:circuits}, and that $L$ \emph{admits tractable $\times,\uplus,\compl$-circuits} if there is an algorithm which given a length $n$ computes in polynomial time in~$n$ a $\times,\uplus,\compl$-circuit that captures the $n$-th slice of~$L$.
 By the immediate generalization of \cref{prp:circuitprob}, this implies tractability for $\prob$.

-We note that the support of negation in relation with (u)CFLs seems superficially similar to the notions of \emph{conjunctive grammars} and \emph{Boolean grammars}~\cite{okhotin2013conjunctive}, in particular to unambiguous such grammars~\cite{okhotin2008unambiguous}.
+While we will use complement gates in this section, we do not know whether they are necessary, i.e., whether $\times,\uplus,\compl$-circuits capture the tractability of~$\prob$ for more languages than $\times,\uplus$-circuits; we come back to this point in the conclusion.
+We also note that the support of negation in relation with (u)CFLs seems superficially similar to the notions of \emph{conjunctive grammars} and \emph{Boolean grammars}~\cite{okhotin2013conjunctive}, in particular to unambiguous such grammars~\cite{okhotin2008unambiguous}.
 However, the semantics of Boolean grammars are different, because they allow in particular conjunctions that range over the entire word (and so are not decomposable).
 Thus, unambiguous conjunctive grammars include, e.g., the intersections of two uCFGs; but $\prob$ can be intractable for such languages (see the proof of \cref{prp:hard2}).
 This suggests that the tractability of unambiguous Boolean grammars (e.g., for parsing) does not extend to counting, so there is no obvious connection to our results.

 We will now show that the language of primitive words admits tractable $\times,\uplus,\compl$-circuits in the sense above, and will then show the same for the language $\pal^2$.